kuzzleio/documentation/README.md

   }
 ]
 ```

-each object of the array corresponds to a cell of the custom table
+Each object of the array corresponds to a cell of the custom table.

+/!\ Note that the icon path must be complete and not relative to the markdown file, for example: `/getting-started/1-quick-start/myIcon.png`.

 ## Code snippet import